The Pirates Recorded Their Fourth Straight Shutout And First Home Win Of The Season Friday Night

 Pirates Host Virginia Wesleyan At ECU Soccer Stadium

-Rob Donnenwirth enters his 16th season as the head coach of the women's soccer program at East Carolina University.
-He has guided the Pirates to eight 10-plus win seasons in 15 years, mentored 79 all-conference performers, had four academic All-Americans and his 146 victories makes him the winningest coach in school history.
+Rob Donnenwirth enters his 18th season as the head coach of the women's soccer program at East Carolina University in 2016.
+He has guided the Pirates to 10 or more wins nine different times, mentored 84 all-conference performers, four academic All-Americans and his 166 victories makes him the winningest coach in school history.

 In 2011 and 2012, Donnenwirth led ECU to double-digit wins both seasons, which included a fourth place regular season finish and a 6-2-3 Conference USA ledger in 2012.
 Behind the play of a pair of first-team all-league selections in Christiane Cordero and Hali Oughton, the Pirates defense ranked among the top five in all four major defensive categories including a share of second with 10 shutouts.

 In 2011, ECU returned to postseason play after a two-year hiatus, finishing fifth in the league standings.
 The Pirates earned their first-ever victory over UCF in the first round of the C-USA Championships defeating the Knights 2-1, who later advanced to the Elite Eight in NCAA Tournament.
 Their season came to an end following a 3-0 loss in the second round to eventual champion No. 6 Memphis closing out the campaign with an 11-8-1 overall record.